nikomatsakis/team-goals-2024/index.md

     * "Do X by Y"
 * Taking a goal requires
     * Owner commitment
-        * adequare resources to do the job
+        * adequate resources to do the job
     * Team commitment
         * assigning a liaison
         * doing reviews